 Skilled care refers to nursing and therapy.
 Skilled nursing monitors your plan of care and provides necessary treatment, while physical, occupational and speech therapy help improve your functional abilities.
 Examples of skilled services include wound care, disease management, and patient and caregiver education.

-It’s important to choose a home health agency that takes a holistic approach to care, meaning they treat the whole person.
+It’s important to choose an agency that takes a holistic approach to care, meaning they treat the whole person.
 Through this approach, non-skilled services can be provided to support the medical care you receive, as long as there is still a need for skilled care.
-Your plan of care may include the help of medical social workers, who find available community resources, and home health aides, who help with daily activities like bathing and dressing.
+Your plan of care may include the help of medical social workers, who find available community resources, and aides, who help with daily activities like bathing and dressing.

 How can home health benefit me?